IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 The Commission should prioritise individuals and groups that are vulnerable to human rights violations.
 In a human rights context, vulnerability means individuals or groups:

--   \"whose rights have been violated and those whose rights are at particular risk of violation."^[Asia Pacific Forum : A Manual for National Human Rights Institutions]
+-   \"whose rights have been violated and those whose rights are at particular risk of violation."^\[48]
 -   Who are less able to recover from human rights violations;
 -   Who are less able to respond to human rights violations, for example, being unable to take their own legal action.